gitprwang/gsf/AGCRN-STGCN/readme.md

 Python 3.6, Pytorch 1.9, Numpy 1.17, argparse and configparser

 ## how to play
-To replicate the results on PEMSD4 and PEMSD8 datasets, you should run the following commands in the "model" folder.
+To replicate the results on PEMSD4 and PEMSD8 datasets, just run the following commands in the "model" folder.

 ## STGCN
 To replicate the results of STGCN with different adjacency matrices, run